Maine Military and Veteran Benefits

-The last day of any continuous qualified hospitalization for injury from service in the combat zone or contingency operation or while performing qualifying service outside of the combat zone.
+The last day of any continuous qualified hospitalization for injury from service in a combat zone (or were injured performing qualifying service outside the combat zone).

-Maine Veterans Property Tax Exemption: A Veteran who served during a recognized war period and is 62 years or older; or, is receiving 100% disability as a Veteran; or, became 100% disabled while serving, is eligible for a $6,000 property tax exemption.
+Veteran Property Tax Exemption: A Veteran who served during a recognized war period and is 62 years or older; or is receiving 100% disability from the VA; or became 100% disabled while serving, is eligible for a $6,000 property tax exemption.
+Additional requirements:

-Have notified in writing the assessors of the municipality in which they reside of their claim for exemption and furnished proof of their entitlement on or before April 1 (such notification once made need not be repeated in subsequent years)
+Notify in writing the assessors of the municipality where they live of their claim for exemption and provide proof of their eligibility on or before April 1 (this notification is only required with the first application).

-Have notified in writing the assessors of the municipality in which the Surviving Spouse resides for the claim for exemption and furnished proof of entitlement on or before April 1 (such notification once made need not be repeated in subsequent years); and
+Notify in writing the assessors of the municipality where they live of their claim for exemption and provide proof of their eligibility on or before April 1 (this notification is only required with the first application), and

-NOT be remarried (the divorced wife or the divorced husband of a qualified Veteran or the remarried Surviving Spouse of a qualified Veteran is not eligible for exemption); and
+Unremarried (the divorced spouse of a qualified Veteran or the remarried Surviving Spouse of a qualified Veteran is not eligible for exemption), and

-Be receiving, regardless of their age, a pension or compensation as a Surviving Spouse of a Veteran from the United States Government; or be a Surviving Spouse of a Veteran who could be entitled to such exemption if living.
+Be receiving, regardless of their age, a pension or compensation as a Surviving Spouse of a Veteran from the U.S. Government; or be a Surviving Spouse of a Veteran who was entitled to this exemption if living.

 Be under the age of 18.

-Have notified in writing the assessors of the municipality in which they reside of their claim for exemption and furnished proof of their entitlement on or before April 1st.
-Such notification need not be repeated in subsequent years; and
+Notify in writing the assessors of the municipality where they live of their claim for exemption and provide proof of their eligibility on or before April 1, (this notification is only required with the first application), and

 Have reached the age of 62, and

-Be in receipt of pension or compensation based upon the service-connected death of the parent's Child.
+Be receiving a pension or compensation based on the service-connected death of the their Child.